 Strengthen the Chicago Teachers Union and teaching as a profession through professional development, research and advocacy.

-The CTU Quest Center will serve as a city-wide catalyst for improving teaching and learning by implementing the following goals:
+The CTU Quest Center serves as a city-wide catalyst for improving teaching and learning by implementing the following goals:

-- Offer professional learning experiences which reflect the changing nature of teaching and learning, from instructor to guide/coach, and from a singular focus to an integration of ideas, content areas and learning strategies.
+- Offering professional learning experiences which reflect the changing nature of teaching and learning, from instructor to guide/coach, and from a singular focus to an integration of ideas, content areas and learning strategies.

-- Extend professional development as part of a career continuum from initial hire throughout the course of an educator’s career.
+- Extending professional development as part of a career continuum from initial hire throughout the course of an educator’s career.

-- Provide preparation, structures and supports for school-based, teacher-driven teams that collectively improve teaching and learning.
+- Providing preparation, structures and supports for school-based, teacher-driven teams that collectively improve teaching and learning.

-- Enable members to assume roles which extend beyond the classroom and connect to parents, communities, and other professionals to promote positive school reform.
+- Enabling members to assume roles which extend beyond the classroom and connect to parents, communities, and other professionals to promote positive school reform.

-- Establish policies and structures in collaboration with partnering organizations that provide continuous professional growth opportunities for members.
+- Establishing policies and structures in collaboration with partnering organizations that provide continuous professional growth opportunities for members.

-- Bring academic rigor and research to discussions of educational issues, including teacher evaluation, merit pay, turnaround and charter schools, alternative certification, over use of standardized testing, pension and class size, among other pertinent issues affecting our members and public schooling.
+- Bringing academic rigor and research to discussions of educational issues, including teacher evaluation, standards-based teaching, performance-based pay, turnaround and charter schools, alternative certification, overuse of standardized testing, pension and class size, among other pertinent issues affecting our members and public schooling.

-- Publish and disseminate research-based position papers on current issues.
+- Publishing and disseminating research-based position papers on current issues.

 What Quest Center Can Do For You

-- Experienced staff facilitates research-based, job-embedded, meaningful professional development that has the potential to positively impact student achievement.
-Programming and topics include, but not limited to:
+- Experienced staff facilitates research-based, job-embedded, meaningful professional learning that has the potential to positively impact student achievement.
+Programming opportunities and topics include:

 - Lesson Study